 Are you hoping to get pregnant with a baby boy?
-While natural methods for gender selection can never guarantee the result you wish for, this article summarizes the available methods for trying to tip the odds.
+While natural methods for gender selection can never guarantee the result you wish for, this article summarizes the available methods for swaying the odds.

 Dr. Shettles’ Method for a boy